 Now, the bluegrass powerhouse is releasing a new album, Heyday, surrounding four hit singles with a set of songs that serves both to introduce new members and to extend the group’s influential legacy still further.
-The album is now available for pre-order, add or save ahead of its July 22 release.

 Leading off the project is the group’s first single — and first No. 1 — of 2022, “Mary Ann Is A Pistol.”
 Sung by new member Adam Miller (mandolin), the song, written by long-time Nashville Songwriters Hall of Famer Dennis Linde, is a sly subversion of stereotypes first recorded over a quarter of a century ago and reclaimed from the record collection of bandleader and award-winning banjo player Sammy Shelor.